zinx28/Account-Creator/README.md

 # Bugs or issues
 Known Issues: <br><br>

-	If the persons dms are off while using the signup command the bot will crash or give errors!

 	Any bugs you found tell me
 	Feel free to pull request stuff!
 # Please note: